YaleSTC/yaleldap/README.md

   MYSM School Of Medicine
   Information Technology Services

+Curriculum Code [listed as school_abbreviation] - seems to be abbreviation of division if they are a school?)
+  YC
+  GS
+  AC

-Organization (more specific, staff tend to have these) MPHARM Administration
+Organization [listed as organization] - more specific, staff tend to have these MPHARM Administration
   ITSCCT Web Technologies

-Curriculum/Major (more specific, students tend to have these) Pharmacology
+Curriculum/Major [listed as curriculum, major] - more specific, students tend to have these Pharmacology
   Architecture School
   Physics

-Curriculum Code (seems to be abbreviation of division if they are a school?)
-  YC
-  GS
-  AC
 ```

 ## Use in Rails